2020 United States Virgin Islands constitutional convention referendum: Results

 A total of 18,130 voters participated in the general election, of which 10,115 (56%) answered the referendum question.
 With a majority of those voting also voting in favor, the proposal was approved.

+Aftermath

+A bill on the calling of the sixth constitutional convention was approved on 29 December 2022, with members of the convention to be elected on 5 November 2024 during election day.
+The convention is planned to open in January 2025 and prepare a new constitution by 31 October 2025, followed by a referendum on it on 3 November 2026.
+If approved, the new constitution will enter into force on 31 March 2027.